Hunor85/Ionic_2-Quote_Application/README.md

 2. Run "ionic serve" to build and serve the application

 ### How to use these files:
-After downloading the project folder run
+After downloading the project folder install the required packages with the command
 ```
 $ npm install
 ```
-Then run
+Then build and serve the app with the command
 ```
-ionic serve
+$ ionic serve
 ```
-to build and serve the application